Tarsiciosh/EssentialFeed/NOTES.md

 [`FeedImageDataLoaderWithFallbackComposite.loadImageData` loads from primary loader first] [Extract system under test (SUT) creation into a factory method]
 - create anyNSError helper
-- add 'complete' function to LoaderSpy [FeedImageDataLoaderWithFallbackComposite.loadImageData loads from fallback loader on primary loader failure]
+- add 'complete with error' function to LoaderSpy [FeedImageDataLoaderWithFallbackComposite.loadImageData loads from fallback loader on primary loader failure]
 T) test_cancelLoadImageData_cancelsPrimaryLoaderTask
 - add a callback to the Task internal struct of LoaderSpy